 Craters up to a kilometer (0.6 miles) wide have been found within the Barents Sea off the northern coast of Norway.
 As reported by the Sunday Times, these are likely to be due to unstable build-ups of methane, a notoriously volatile and at times explosive natural gas.
 Details are few and far between at present, although researchers at the Arctic University of Norway are due to present their findings in detail at the annual European Geoscience Union conference this coming April.

-Methane under certain conditions is stored as a compound known as methane hydrate.
-Vast caches of it are found both beneath the seabed.
-This natural gas is also generated within great expanses of long-term snow – known as permafrost, which mostly exists in Siberia, Greenland and Alaska: When organic matter there is decomposed by microbes under warmer, low-oxygen conditions, methane is produced.
+Methane under certain conditions is stored as a compound known as methane hydrate, and vast caches of it are found both beneath the seabed.
+This natural gas is also generated within great expanses of long-term frozen soil known as permafrost, which mostly exists in Siberia, Greenland and Alaska: When organic matter there is decomposed by microbes under warmer, low-oxygen conditions, methane is produced.

 These craters are certainly big, but methane bubbles up from the depths all the time.
 Rich Carey/Shutterstock